-Retailers require a system that can easily switch between online and showroom sales models; a single platform with the capability and tools required to manage, operate, and grow online and showroom sales as a single entity.
+Retailers require a dealer management system that can easily switch between online and showroom sales models; a single dealer platform with the capability and tools required to manage, operate, and grow online and showroom sales as a single entity.
 But many are stuck with what we call online retail 1.0 a linear approach to retail that doesn’t work for the automotive sector.

 Many people think online retail will follow a standard linear conversion model.
 But the journey is divergent with customers finding their own paths to purchase.
 While online retail is increasing and in-person shoppers are decreasing, the biggest growth is seen amongst what we call the channel hoppers – those who will begin the purchase journey online but switch to a traditional physical experience at some point along the way and may continue to switch between digital and physical channels until the purchase is complete.